WildanZiddan/KaraokePopRock-CSharp/README.md

 # 🎤 Karaoke PopRock 🎶
-A C#-based Karaoke Management System developed by **Group 8** for the **Pemrograman 2** course.
+A C#-based Karaoke Management System developed by **Group 8** for the **Pemrograman 2** final project.
 This system helps karaoke businesses manage their operations smoothly — from room reservations to staff and menu management.

 ---